 Research has proven that addressing these factors can improve symptoms.

-- In the paper, Symptom changes in multiple sclerosis following psychological interventions: a systematic review, a systemic review of available literature, concluded that there is strong indication that psychological interventions could improve the quality of life of people with MS, both psychologically and in reducing symptoms.
+- In the paper, Symptom changes in multiple sclerosis following psychological interventions: a systematic review, a systemic review of available literature, concluded that there is a strong indication that psychological interventions could improve the quality of life of people with MS, both psychologically and in reducing symptoms.

 - “Biological Outcome Measurements for Behavioral Interventions in Multiple Sclerosis,” also saw the potential of effecting biology through behavioral interventions.